Unpinned Npm Packages

 6. Document dependency management

 Establish team guidelines for dependency management.
-Require package-lock.json for all NPM-based actions.
+Require lockfiles or exact versions for all NPM installs in workflows and actions.

 Secure Version